fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Get-ACSFault.md

 ```

 The first command gets the specified ACSFarm and stores the result in the variable named $Farm.
-This final command gets a list of the fault messages in the azure_2 Consistent Storage system.
+This final command gets a list of the fault messages in the Azure Consistent Storage system.

 ## PARAMETERS